srobo/team-emails/SR2019/2018-12-07-techday-announce.md

 subject: Announcing tech days
 ---

 As was announced at kickstart, we intend to run some tech days over this competition year.
-Tech days are opportunities for teams to get help if they’re struggling with a technical issue, and is a controlled environment for students to make more progress on their robots.
-It’s also an opportunity to see how well they’re doing in comparison to other teams.
+Tech days are opportunities for teams to get help if they’re struggling with a technical issue, and is an environment for students to make more progress on their robots, with help from highly-experienced blue-shirts.
+It’s also an opportunity to see how well teams are doing in comparison to other teams.

 As with all other events, students *must* be accompanied by a responsible adult.